schematical/ocr-fun/README.md

 We could supplement my genetic learning algorithms with by crowd sourcing identifying the objects in an image.
 How would we do this?
 Simple, we already are.
 People are tagging images all day every day.
 Facebook started identifying peoples faces in images and now have Facial Recognition technology that learned from the users tags.
 Flicker, Twitter, Google images all are already doing it.
 If nothing else I could write a bot that scans and learns on its own but it would probably be better to some how barter for the data from an existing data source.

+##Conclusion(for now):
+This is a work in progress and I have high hopes for this project.
+Let me know if you are interested in working with me to bring this to the masses.